 Stage 1: “Sweet stage” or Madhura avasthā Pāka.

 (avasthā means “stage” and “Pāka” means digestion) This stage begins in the mouth with saliva.
-Saliva is stimulated by Prāna Vāyu (the direction that prāna moves in the head, downward and inward).
+Saliva is stimulated by Prāna Vāyu (the direction that prāna moves in the

 Oral temperature, lubrication, and the beginning of starch digestion are regulated by saliva.
 The act of chewing, along with water, helps saliva break down the food into small particles in the mouth.
 Prāna moves the food down the esophagus into the stomach and Samāna Vāyu (the direction of prāna in the digestive system), initiates the churning in the stomach.
 It is the water and earth elements that stretch the stomach to give a sense of fullness and satisfaction.